Michael Eriksson

 From a man’s point of view, this is one of several reasons why it is a bad idea to take advice on women from women.

-While there is an apparent asymmetry, in that men seem less likely to fall into the male version of (b), this excursion should not be seen as implying that men would be immune from underestimating individual variation.
+While there is an apparent asymmetry, in that men seem less likely to fall into the male version of (b), this excursion should not be seen as implying that men would be immune to underestimating individual variation.
 Here, as in the overall text, the focus on women simply arises from my own experiences that happen to have involved predominantly women.

 At the same time, men have very different takes on this-and-that, and I suspect that many issues above go back to various individual differences among both men and women that are not sufficiently considered.